 *please allow additional time as an accessible taxi may not be available immediately.
 Booking in advance is the best way to ensure a smooth journey.

 Where is the work taking place?

 Network Rail will be working at a number of sites within the affected area.
-The main upgrades are taking place in the Redruth and Penzance areas.
+The main upgrades are taking place between Truro and Redruth.

 What work is being done?